Sunday, September 28, 2025

 If sticky, sprinkle w/flour.
 Knead 1-2 minutes.

-By hand - mix, and then knead 7-10 minutes.
+If mixing by hand - mix, and then knead 7-10 minutes.

 Fresh pasta has a short shelf life, cook or freeze as soon as possible.